codewithgaji/HTML-portfolio/README.md

 Feel free to test out the projects and provide feedback!

 ## How to View
-Clone or download this repository, and open the files in any browser to explore the projects.
+You can use This link to test out the Website: https://t.co/oElQnDij7l,Clone or download this repository, and open the files in any browser to explore the projects.

 ## Skills Demonstrated
 - Basic to intermediate HTML